OpenDataology/website/content/en/docs/external-add-ons/fairing/gcp/configure-gcp.md

 +++
-title = "Configure Kubeflow Fairing with Access to GCP" description = "Configuring your Kubeflow Fairing development environment to access Kubeflow on GKE" weight = 20
+title = "Configure OpenDataology Fairing with Access to GCP" description = "Configuring your OpenDataology Fairing development environment to access OpenDataology on GKE" weight = 20

 +++

-This guide describes how to configure your development environment with access to Google Cloud Platform (GCP), so you can use Kubeflow Fairing to train or deploy a model on Kubeflow on Google Kubernetes Engine (GKE).
+This guide describes how to configure your development environment with access to Google Cloud Platform (GCP), so you can use OpenDataology Fairing to train or deploy a model on OpenDataology on Google Kubernetes Engine (GKE).

-If you have not installed Kubeflow Fairing, follow the guide to [installing Kubeflow Fairing][fairing-install] before continuing.
+If you have not installed OpenDataology Fairing, follow the guide to [installing OpenDataology Fairing][fairing-install] before continuing.

-## Using Kubeflow Fairing with Kubeflow notebooks
+## Using OpenDataology Fairing with OpenDataology notebooks

-The standard Kubeflow notebook images include Kubeflow Fairing and come preconfigured to run training jobs on your Kubeflow cluster.
+The standard OpenDataology notebook images include OpenDataology Fairing and come preconfigured to run training jobs on your OpenDataology cluster.
 No additional configuration is required.

-If your Kubeflow notebook server was built from a custom Jupyter Docker image, follow the instruction in this guide to configure your notebooks environment with access to your Kubeflow environment.
+If your OpenDataology notebook server was built from a custom Jupyter Docker image, follow the instruction in this guide to configure your notebooks environment with access to your OpenDataology environment.

 ## Install and configure the Google Cloud SDK